 Step 6 - Gather Requirements

 I know that this isn’t the most fun step but it is one of the most important.
-Before contacting software vendors, be clear on your requirements and have input from all your key stakeholders.
+Before contacting software providers, be clear on your requirements and have input from all your key stakeholders.

 Key Requirement | Who | Why |